joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 Area Objects
 --------------------

 Area objects comprise a large part of the power system, but are smaller than regions.
-They can be accessed by their number, through the workbench object, or a region object.
+They can be accessed by their number, through the workbench object, or through a region object.

 Here are some of the fields that areas objects have:

-* branches - all the branch objects contained in the area
+* branches - all branches contained in the area
-* buses - all the bus objects that are contained in the area
+* buses - all buses contained in the area
-* gens - all the generator objects that are contained in the area
+* gens - all generators contained in the area
-* loads - all the load objects that are contained in the area
+* loads - all loads contained in the area
-* number - the number of the area
+* number - the area's number
 * region - the region that contains the area
-* shunts - all the shunts that are contained in the area
+* shunts - all shunts contained in the area
-* subs - all the substation objects that are contained in the area
+* subs - all substations contained in the area
 * wb - the GWB object

 .. _sub: